General Terms and Conditions of Business for the online sale of products and services

 1. Contractual object

 1.1.
 These general terms and conditions, which are made available to the purchaser according to art 12 of Legislative Decree no. 70 of 9 April 2003 have as their object the purchase of products by means of telecommunication via the seller’s website, located in 39100 Bozen, Italy, VAT Reg No IT02915970210, e-mail address email@example.com.

 1.2.
 With the present contract, the seller sells and the purchaser purchases the products and services offered for remote sale by the seller on the website of the seller.

 1.3.
 The essential product characteristics are described on the website of the seller.
 Illustrations to the products do not necessarily reflect their properties exactly.

 1.4.
-If the contract covers the provision of digital online content in whole or in part, these products may be individually marked with digital watermark, so that in the case of misuse – taking into account all mandatory legal requirements – the determination and tracking of the original acquirer is possible.
+If the contract covers the provision of digital online content in whole or in part, these products may be individually marked with a digital watermark, so that in the case of misuse – taking into account all mandatory legal requirements – the determination and tracking of the original acquirer is possible.

 1.5.
-The seller undertakes to deliver the selected products, if available, in return for payment of the corresponding amount according to art.
+The seller undertakes to deliver the selected products, if available, in return for the payment of the corresponding amount according to art.
 3 of this contract.

 2. Acceptance of the terms and conditions

 2.1.
 All orders will be transmitted to the purchaser by the seller on the completion of the specified order process.

 2.2.
 These general terms and conditions are to be checked by the purchaser “online” before completion of the order process.
 The transmission of the order by the purchaser, therefore, requires the full knowledge of these conditions and their complete acceptance.